stevekrouse/WoofJS/README.md

   - Is 'A' pressed?: `project.keysDown.includes('A')`
   - Do this every second: `project.every(1, "second", () => {...});`
   - Do this after one second: `project.after(1, "second", () => {...});`
+  - Right edge of the screen: `project.maxX`
+  - Left edge of the screen: `project.minX`
+  - Top edge of the screen: `project.maxY`
+  - Bottom edge of the screen: `project.minY`
+  - Width of the screen: `project.width`
+  - Height of the screen: `project.height`

 ## Woof.Sprite